X-Linked Agammaglobulinemia

 Offers Telehealth

-Sudhir Gupta is a Dermatologist in Irvine, California.
+Sudhir Gupta is a Dermatologist practicing medicine in Irvine, California.
 Dr. Gupta is rated as an Elite provider by MediFind in the treatment of X-Linked Agammaglobulinemia.
-His top areas of expertise are Primary Immunodeficiency (PID), Common Variable Immune Deficiency, X-Linked Agammaglobulinemia, and Immunodeficiency with Hyper IgM Type 1.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Primary Immunodeficiency (PID), Common Variable Immune Deficiency, X-Linked Agammaglobulinemia, and Immunodeficiency with Hyper IgM Type 1.

 Learn about our expert tiers